club-1/members-presentation/README.md

 Webpage presenting members of UNIX server
 =========================================

-edit `config.sample.php` with list of users and save it as `config.php`.
+edit `config.sample.php` with list of members and save it as `config.php`.